spack/spack-tutorial/tutorial_configuration.rst

 As you can see, we are building with all 16 cores on the node.
 If you are on a shared login node, this can slow down the system for other users.
 If you have a strict ulimit or restriction on the number of available licenses, you may not be able to build at all with this many cores.
-On nodes with 64+ cores, you may not see a significant speedup of the build anyway.
 To limit the number of cores our build uses, set ``build_jobs`` like so:

 .. code-block:: yaml